Meet the Staff

 Michael is a native of Brighton, Tennessee in Tipton County and graduate of Munford High School.

-Dustin Fulton serves as an Ethics Compliance Specialist for the Office of Equity and Diversity.
+Dustin Fulton serves as Deputy Conduct & Compliance Officer within the Office of Equity and Diversity.
 He joined UTHSC in 2014.
 Previously, Dustin worked for a local law firm.
 He is an alumnus of The University of Tennessee at Knoxville, and is currently pursuing a Master’s degree in Leadership and Policy Studies at the University of Memphis.

 Within the Office of Equity and Diversity, his duties primarily include non-academic student conduct administration, training to the university community, and conducting investigations.
 He provides direction in the evaluation of discrimination or harassment claims of varying degrees relevant to Title VI, Title VII, and Title IX.

 Additionally, Dustin assists in reviewing and auditing faculty and executive administrative search processes to ensure compliance with EEO/AA laws and guidelines, UT policies and procedures, and federal requirements.